 You can watch Bill Whitaker's full 60 Minutes profile of Rita Moreno below.

-The videos above were produced by Keith Zubrow and Sarah Shafer Prediger.
+The videos above were originally published on November 28, 2021 and were produced by Keith Zubrow and Sarah Shafer Prediger.
 They were edited by Sarah Shafer Prediger.

 for more features.